jesuscc1993/modding/invisible-passives/readme.md

 ## CREDITS

 Kudos to _ashtar01_ for his "Words of Wisdom / Healing / Regenerate Invisible" mod, which this one was based on.
-I simply reverted his removal of the effects for the healing shard in order to prevent a resulting bug that prevented it from working properly.
+I used their mod as a base, reverting their removal of the effects for the healing shard in order to prevent a resulting bug that prevented it from working properly.